CloudyUnity/High5ive/README.md

 - Keep stuff indented properly!
 Use Ctrl-T to do it automatically.
 - (var) is BANNED except for during for loops.
 - Keep all scene initialisation inside of ApplicationClass if possible.
+- The game should be framerate independant.
+I'll show how soon (Using deltaTime)